Pica8

-Pica8 Software Inc. is a computer networking company headquartered in Palo Alto, California, United States.
+Pica8 is a computer networking company headquartered in Palo Alto, California, United States.
 Pica8 is a provider of SDN software solutions, delivering advanced software-defined networking (SDN) solutions for datacenter, cloud computing environments and large enterprise customers.
 The company's products include a Linux-based L2/L3 and OpenFlow-supporting network operating system, PicOS, which is shipped as standalone software that can be loaded onto a range of 1/10/40/100 Gigabit Ethernet switches based on commoditized switches purchased from original design manufacturers (ODMs).

 The company's approach is to combine commodity network hardware (from manufacturers like Accton, Foxconn, Quanta) with Debian Linux, L2/L3 protocol stacks, a full enterprise feature set, OpenFlow controller and Open vSwitch (OVS) to create both a more "democratic" SDN solutions with competitive price compared to conventional embedded switches as well as more flexible and scalable disaggregated enterprise networking solutions.

 History

 The company was founded in 2009.
 It launched a family of OpenFlow-enabled Ethernet switches in August 2009 and has been selling products ever since.

 In October 2012 Pica8 raised $6.6m in Series A funding from VantagePoint Capital Partners to support its sales and product development.
 On 10 December 2012 the company exited stealth mode with the introduction of SDN reference architecture aimed at cloud providers.

 By 2013, among about 100 Pica8's customers, including large service providers and hosting companies, were such companies as Baidu, Yahoo!
 Japan and NTT Communications.

 In December 2013, the company launched the Pica8 SDN Starter Kit, an "out-of-the-box" kit that includes an open-source network controller, a programmable network tap, an open-source network intrusion detection system, and other components meant to give customers a complete SDN solution, which would be quick to implement.

 In April 2014 Pica8 claimed to be the first vendor to support the latest version 1.4 of OpenFlow and to have over 300 customers globally.